Black Friday is back but it's not what it used to be

 The pandemic led many retailers to close stores on Thanksgiving Day and push discounts on their websites, starting as early as October.
 That’s continuing this year, although there are deals in stores as well.

 At the Fashion Centre mall in the northern Virginia suburbs, window signs advertised 50% off boots at Aldo, 40% off full price items at J.Crew, and 30% off at Forever 21.
-But the sales floor looked different from years past, when tall stacks of merchandise used to be on display.
+At the Capital Mall in Olympia, Washington, stores advertised sales of 35% to 50% off.

-Big retailers like Walmart aren't blasting “door buster” deals in their ads, said DealNews.com analyst Julie Ramhold.
-Meanwhile, smaller chains like Victoria’s Secret and Gap are having harder time managing supply issues.
+Big box retailers like Walmart, however, aren’t blasting “doorbuster” deals in their ads, said DealNews.com analyst Julie Ramhold.
+And clothing chains like Victoria’s Secret and Gap are having harder time managing supply issues.
 Victoria’s Secret said recently that 45% of its holiday merchandise is still stuck in transit.

 Supply chain hold-ups are a major concern this year, and both stores and shoppers are trying to find workarounds.
 Some of the biggest U.S. retailers are rerouting goods to less congested ports, even chartering their own vessels.

-Fears of not being able to get the items they want helped drive people back to physical stores.
+But many sales floors looked different than in years past, when tall piles of merchandise used to be on display.
+At Macy’s in Manhattan, gone were the shoes stacked so high shoppers couldn’t reach them.

+In the Willowbrook Mall in Wayne, New Jersey, lines formed outside Pandora and Bath & Body Works around noon, while some small shops were largely empty.
+At Fashion Centre mall in the D.C. suburbs in the afternoon, Macy’s was jammed with people, making it difficult to move around the store, while Forever 21 security guards had to help clear congestion.

-Tim Clayburn was shopping at Fashion Centre in Pentagon City, Virginia on Friday morning because he wanted to make sure he could get the gifts he wanted for his relatives.
+Tim Clayburn was shopping at Fashion Centre Friday morning because he wanted to make sure he could get the gifts he wanted for his relatives.

 “Everyone is so worried about not having things shipped to you on time,” he said.
 “I’d rather just get stuff in person so I don’t have to worry about the shipping.”

-That didn't work out for everyone, though.
-“The thing that I came in for is already out of stock both in the store and online,” said Addi Vanderbeld while browsing Apple laptops at a Best Buy in the Denver suburb of Lone Tree.
-“Now I am looking around just to try and find something to make the best of getting up at 4 a.m. to get down here.”

-Still, experts believe Black Friday will again be the busiest shopping day this year.
-U.S. retail sales, excluding auto and gas, from this past Monday through Sunday are expected to increase 10% from last year and 12% from the 2019 holiday season, according to Mastercard SpendingPulse, which measures overall retail sales across all payment types.

-Several malls on Long Island were busier than last year, but there was no frenzy, said Marshall Cohen of market research firm NPD Group.
-Across the country, there were roughly three dozen people in line at the Denver-area Best Buy when doors opened at 5 a.m., said shopper Edmond Kunath, which he found underwhelming.
+Across the country, there were roughly three dozen people in line at a Denver-area Best Buy when doors opened at 5 a.m., said shopper Edmond Kunath, which he found underwhelming.

 “It is amazing how small the crowd is here this morning,” said Kunath, who was looking for deals on Apple AirPods headphones and a hard drive.